la2050/challenge/_2021/learn/emile-cohl-art-academy.md

   If we can offer the same opportunity to talented, underserved youth here in LA, individuals who can remain here in their communities and elevate these communities through their economic prosperity, then we've achieved our vision.
-Approximately how many people will be directly impacted by this proposal?: '40' Approximately how many people will be indirectly impacted by this proposal?: '1000' Please describe the broader impact of your proposal.: >- By offering tuition-free education to local, underserved youth, we seek to elevate local economies by breaking cycles of generational poverty and injecting capital and prosperity into local communities.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '40' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '1000' Describe how Los Angeles County will be different if your work is successful.: >- By offering tuition-free education to local, underserved youth, we seek to elevate local economies by breaking cycles of generational poverty and injecting capital and prosperity into local communities.
 We envision this as a